-East Carolina University has systems in place to receive and review concerns of discrimination and harassment, as well as concerns of retaliation for filing a report or participating in these processes.
-The Office for Equity and Diversity (OED) handles concerns regarding the protected classes of disability, sexual orientation, race/ethnicity, age, sex, gender identity, color, veteran status, genetic information, political affiliation, national origin, and religion.
-OED also handles reports of sexual assault, sexual harassment, domestic violence, dating violence, and stalking.
+The Equal Opportunity and Title IX office in the Department for People Operations, Success, and Opportunity (POSO) handles concerns regarding the protected classes of disability, sexual orientation, race/ethnicity, age, sex, gender identity, color, veteran status, genetic information, political affiliation, national origin, and religion.
+The POSO Equal Opportunity and Title IX office also handles reports of sexual assault, sexual harassment, domestic violence, dating violence, and stalking.

-If you feel that you have been harassed or discriminated against based on one of the University's protected classes, subjected to sexual harassment, or retaliated against related to a reported protected class concern, you may fill out an online report: https://oed.ecu.edu/report/ You may also email OED at oed@ecu.edu, call OED at 252-328-6804, or visit OED at Suite G406 in the Old Cafeteria Building to discuss your concern.
+If you feel that you have been harassed or discriminated against based on one of the University's protected classes, subjected to sexual harassment, or retaliated against related to a reported protected class concern, you may fill out an online report: https://humanresources.ecu.edu/equal-opportunity-and-title-ix-concerns-complaints/.
+You may also email at oed@ecu.edu, call at 252-328- 6804, or visit at Suite G502 in the Old Cafeteria Building to discuss your concern.
 Their online reporting form, voice messaging system, and email is available 24 hours a day, 7 days a week.